tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 ### Overview

 Today's class will expand upon students' component knowledge of algorithmic trading and abstract one level higher to create a full-fledged trading framework encapsulated in a single application.
-In particular, students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and dashboard creation) into functions that will be called via a single workflow.
-In other words, students will automate the manual component calculations done in the previous class to produce an end-to-end trading dashboard containing all relevant metrics and functionality.
+Students will learn how to wrap their previous code (data collection, signal generation, backtesting, evaluation, and data visualization creation) into functions that will be called via a single workflow, automating the manual component calculations done in the previous class to produce an end-to-end trading visualization containing all relevant metrics and functionality.

-Students will learn how to "go live" with their trading frameworks by establishing a connection to a financial trading API, such as the Kraken or Bitfinex Cryptocurrency Exchange API, which both provide 24-hour market access and generous API request privileges.
+Students will also learn how to "go live" with their trading frameworks by establishing a connection to a financial trading API, such as the Kraken Cryptocurrency Exchange API, which provides 24-hour market access and generous API request privileges.
+They will use asynchronous programming and data pipelines with their live data feed to build streaming data visualizations.

 ### Class Objectives

 By the end of class, students will be able to:

-* Design an end-to-end workflow for a trading framework (data collection > signal generation > backtesting > evaluation > dashboard creation).
+* Design an end-to-end workflow for a trading framework (data collection > signal generation > backtesting > evaluation > data visualization creation).

 * Abstract their previous day's algorithmic trading calculations into functions and execute an end-to-end implementation of a working trading framework.

-* Utilize live financial data by connecting their trading frameworks to the Kraken or Bitfinex Cryptocurrency Exchange API.
+* Utilize live financial data by connecting their trading frameworks to the Kraken Cryptocurrency Exchange API.

 * Perform asynchronous tasks and loops using asyncio.

-* Implement asyncio with their trading frameworks to fetch data and update the dashboard in parallel.
+* Implement asyncio with their trading frameworks to fetch data and update a chart in parallel.

+* Enhance their trading data visualizations with live data.

 ### Instructor Notes

-* Today's lesson will tie together the concepts and coding solutions from the previous day into a single robust trading framework that can produce an end-to-end implementation of a trading dashboard with working metrics.
+* Today's lesson will tie together the concepts and coding solutions from Day 1 of this unit into a single robust trading framework that can produce an end-to-end implementation of a trading data visualization with working metrics.

 * This lesson will primarily focus on developing the *infrastructure* of the trading framework and, therefore, will not contain as much domain-specific trading knowledge.

 * Review sessions will be geared towards allowing students to ask as many questions as possible.
-Questions should be prioritized over instructor posed review questions.
-While we want to provide as much opportunity as possible for students to ask questions, it is also important that the class is paced so that all material is covered.
+Students' questions should be prioritized over instructor-posed review questions.
+While we want to provide as much opportunity as possible for students to ask questions, also be sure to keep a careful eye on the class pacing, so that all material is covered.

-* Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or confusion.
+* Encourage students to review supplementary resources, to reach out to TAs individually for assistance, and to attend office hours to address any unanswered questions or for additional support.

 * Have your TAs keep track of time with the [Time Tracker](TimeTracker.xlsx).

 ### Class Slides and Time Tracker

-* The slides for this lesson can be viewed on Google Drive here: [15.2 Lesson Slides](https://docs.google.com/presentation/d/1j96VQ9ZJF1O6N1hIXBzGu65yHNxvBshk3Ev8mPZbhNM/edit?usp=sharing).
+* The slides for this lesson can be viewed on Google Drive here: [15.2 Lesson Slides](https://docs.google.com/presentation/d/1p13SgnoYS83wsmOB-vcq5wGRwidKjGkUy-G3RS1A1Xk/edit?usp=sharing).

 * To add the slides to the student-facing repository, download the slides as a PDF by navigating to file, selecting "Download as," and then choosing "PDF document."
 Then, add the PDF file to your class repository along with other necessary files.
-You can view instructions for this here.
+You can view instructions for this [here](https://docs.google.com/document/d/1XM90c4s9XjwZHjdUlwEMcv2iXcO_yRGx5p2iLZ3BGNI/edit?usp=sharing).

 * **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to file and selecting "Make a copy...".

 * The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ### Sample Class Video (Highly Recommended)

 * To watch an example class lecture, go here: [15.2 Class Video.](https://codingbootcamp.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=ca743d57-d2a0-43eb-a7e6-aafe00f8d9cc) Note that this video may not reflect the most recent lesson plan.

 ---

 ### 1. Instructor Do: Welcome Class (10 min)

 In this section, students will review the algorithmic trading concepts taught in the previous class to prepare them for today's consolidation of multiple trading functions (signal generation, backtesting, trade evaluation, etc.) into a single trading framework.
-This section is a key opportunity to quickly re-visit the core components related to algorithmic trading before transitioning to the design of an algorithmic trading framework.
+This section is a key opportunity to quickly revisit the core components related to algorithmic trading before transitioning to the design of an algorithmic trading framework.

-Welcome students to the second day of algorithmic trading and ask for any volunteers that can answer the following review questions:
+Welcome students to the second day of algorithmic trading!
+Begin by navigating to the first slides of the deck, and calling on volunteers to answer the following review questions:

 * What is algorithmic trading?